WordPress/gutenberg/packages/block-editor/README.md

 -   _titlePlaceholder_ `string`: Empty title placeholder
 -   _codeEditingEnabled_ `boolean`: Whether or not the user can switch to the code editor
 -   _showInserterHelpPanel_ `boolean`: Whether or not the inserter help panel is shown
--   _resizableStylesheets_ `Array`: Stylesheets manipulated during editing canvas resizing
+-   _resizableStyleSheets_ `Array`: Stylesheets manipulated during editing canvas resizing
 -   _\_\_experimentalCanUserUseUnfilteredHTML_ `boolean`: Whether the user should be able to use unfiltered HTML or the HTML should be filtered e.g., to remove elements considered insecure like iframes.
 -   _\_\_experimentalEnableLegacyWidgetBlock_ `boolean`: Whether the user has enabled the Legacy Widget Block
 -   _\_\_experimentalBlockDirectory_ `boolean`: Whether the user has enabled the Block Directory